 “Chronic use of low-level laser therapy, ultrasound, transcutaneous electrical nerve stimulation (TENS) and spinal manipulation may only help in the short term,” Dr. Mayer points out.
 “We don’t want you to waste your money on treatments unlikely to provide more than a day of benefit.”

-When you may need medicine
+When you may need medicine for low back pain

 If non-drug interventions don’t help, the ACP recommends first trying non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen, naproxen, indomethacin or meloxicam.
 While NSAIDs provide some pain relief, they may put you at risk for GI bleeding or kidney damage.